theislab/scib/docs/source/scib_preprocessing.rst

     3. kNN graph
     4. Clustering with optimised resolution

+These are the same steps that are computed on unintegrated data before integration.
 Note that, depending on the metric, not all steps are required.
+If the metrics uses an expression matrix, no preprocessing is needed, while the PCA should be used for all metrics that evaluate an embedding.

 .. code-block:: python